 I had no idea that the natural spray I chose to fend off deer would also appeal to a couple of pups.
 Bobbex, at the time, smelled like a dead animal on which dogs love to roll to hide their scent from predators.
 It’s the wolf instinct, so they say.
 Maybe they’ve changed the formula since.

 The deer didn’t devastate the new garden, but the pups rolling them flat sure did.
 But I have no regrets.
 “Mostly, you regret things you did not do (Proverb quote).”
-So what I did is switch to a different spray—Deer-Out with a more pleasing clove-oil scent.
+So I switched to a different spray—Deer-Out with a more pleasing clove-oil scent.

-You’ll enjoy the highlights of a talk given by Bruce Crawford of Rutgers Gardens titled Sexy Native Plants.
+You’ll enjoy Bruce Crawford of Rutgers Gardens’ talk titled Sexy Native Plants.

 Link to a comprehensive list of Native Plants of North America